 A personal identification number (PIN) is assigned to access the account.
 Keep this number safe.
 If your card is lost or stolen, it can't be used by anyone who does not know the PIN number.

-Register for an EBT card or manage your account at ucard.chase.com.
+Register for an EBT card or manage your account here.

 Learn more about how to use your EBT card with these reference guides, or call EBT customer service at 1.888.328.2656 or 1.800.659.2656 (TTY):

 Find out more about using your EBT card on the Food Assistance FAQs page.

 Supplemental Nutrition Assistance Program Education (SNAP-Ed) is the nutrition education and obesity prevention arm of the Supplemental Nutrition Assistance Program (formerly Food Stamps).
 SNAP-Ed uses evidence-based, comprehensive approaches to improve the likelihood that low-income families want and are able to make healthier food and physical activity choices, consistent with the current Dietary Guidelines for Americans and MyPlate.gov, on a limited budget.
 It provides education, social marketing campaigns, and environmental support for healthy eating behaviors and physical activity in all 50 states, the District of Columbia, and 3 territories.
 SNAP-Ed helps assure that the investment in SNAP pays off.

 SNAP-Ed is an ounce of prevention to staggering chronic disease rates and their associated healthcare costs.
-Research shows that by reducing residents’ body mass index (BMI) by just five percent by 2030, each and every state could prevent onset of thousands to millions of obesity-related diseases, while saving billions of dollars in health care costs.
-While most Americans’ diets, regardless of income, fall far short of recommendations for good health and contribute to excess rates of preventable diseases,obesity, type 2 diabetes, heart disease, and hypertension are highest and occur at younger ages in low-income and minority groups.State SNAP-Ed programs operate ‘upstream’ at all levels – neighborhoods, cities, counties, regions and statewide to target these groups with efficient, evidence-based obesity prevention.
+Research shows that by reducing residents’ body mass index (BMI) by just five percent by 2030, each and every state could prevent the onset of thousands to millions of obesity-related diseases while saving billions of dollars in health care costs.
+While most Americans’ diets, regardless of income, fall far short of recommendations for good health and contribute to excess rates of preventable diseases, obesity, type 2 diabetes, heart disease, and hypertension are highest and occur at younger ages in low-income and minority groups.State SNAP-Ed programs operate ‘upstream’ at all levels – neighborhoods, cities, counties, regions and statewide to target these groups with efficient, evidence-based obesity prevention.
 They promote healthy behaviors and help create conditions where the healthy choice is the easy, preferred choice, sparing low-income families preventable health problems and their associated costs to society.